5kmrun-bg/fivekmrun-app/fivekmrun_app_flutter/README.md

 - Android: `flutter build appbundle --release --no-shrink`
 - iOS: `flutter build ios --release`

+## Contribution Guidelines
+- PRs are most welcome!
+- We aim to have 100% parity between iOS and Android applications.
+Exceptions are acceptable for OS specific functionalities that doesn't have alternatives or have changed in the behavior.
+- Before starting a major improvement - open an issue to get some feedback on how your idea fits in the needs of the organization.
+- Changes should be tested on both platforms when opening a PR.

 ## Community

 To get support and ask questions: find us in [Discord](https://discord.gg/n79eCAzWev)